k98kurz/bookchain/asyncql_dox.md

 - fx_symbol: str | None
 - unit_divisions: <class 'int'>
 - base: int | None
+- description: str | None
 - ledgers: <class 'sqloquent.asyncql.interfaces.AsyncRelatedCollection'>

 #### Properties

+- details: A string stored in the database as text.
+Note that this will be changed to a packify.SerializableType stored as a blob in 0.4.0.
 - ledgers: The related Ledgers.
 Setting raises TypeError if the precondition check fails.